as-com/wp-katex/assets/README.md

 katex.render("c = \\pm\\sqrt{a^2 + b^2}", element);
 ```

+#### Server side rendering or rendering to a string

-To generate HTML on the server, you can use `katex.renderToString`:
+To generate HTML on the server or to generate an HTML string of the rendered math, you can use `katex.renderToString`:

 ```js
 var html = katex.renderToString("c = \\pm\\sqrt{a^2 + b^2}");